Buckwheat Blinis with Smoked Salmon, Creme Fraiche and Dill

 Homemade blinis (fluffy yeast pancakes) are very easy to make, cheaper than buying them, and oh so much nicer when homemade.

-This recipe is taken from Delia Smith’s Winter Collection.
+This recipe is from Delia's Winter Collection.
 Serves 6 (Makes 18-20 blinis)

 Begin by sifting the buckwheat flour, plain flour and salt together into a large roomy bowl and then sprinkle in the yeast.